Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 ## **Credits**

 I wanted to thank again my tutor https://github.com/eventyret, for giving me all the support needed to finish the website.
 I wanted to thank also Code Institute and Slack for all support.
-And God for make this all achieveable.
+And God for make this all achievable.